 Body Aches: During the first two months of treatment, there were several days where I could not get out of bed.
 Even moving my fingers was agony.
 Body and joint pain beyond explanation.
 I missed time off work, nearly got written up for it, had to get a note from my doctor, and walked like I was an 80-year-old woman.
 Thankfully, the aches didn’t stick around after the second month.
 But man, they were unbearable.

 Depression: Now I’m not a person who suffers from depression.
 It’s just not in my nature.
 But OH MY GOD…this medication put me into such a downward spiral funk, some days it was hard to remember none of this is my fault.
 And that there is light at the end of the tunnel.
 And that my friends and family do love me.
 If you’re already susceptible to depression prior to this drug, please, PLEASE have a strong support network of friends and family prior to starting.
-It’s just viscous.
+It’s just vicious.
+Luckily, this side effect faded quickly after treatments ended.

 Fatigue & weakness: The fatigue and weakness has only started to get better this past month or so.
 But there have been times where I needed multiple naps (2-4 hours long) every day.
 I would become completely worn out just with one quick trip to the grocery store (my day would be ruined with naps and zombification) or even just my short commute from work would lay me out for the evening.
 I couldn’t walk around my neighborhood without feeling like a zombie and slowing to a crawl.
 Stairs and uphill slants were next to impossible.
 As an active and avid hiker, this has been miserable (may I just say : cabin fever!).
 My entire body was against me.
-I’ve only recently been able to maintain a good, strong pace around my neighborhood (which is barely 1.0 mile), with only minimal discomfort and loss of pace.
-Looking forward to rebuilding my strength and endurance, and getting all of my Spoons back.
+Near the end of my six-month treatment, I was able to maintain a good, strong pace around my neighborhood (which is barely 1.0 mile), with only minimal discomfort and loss of pace.
+(2018: I’ve yet to regain my strength and endurance for long walks or hikes, but I think that’s what I get for not exercising since my Lupron days years…time to change that!)

 Hair loss: I know we all lose hair, every day.
 I’m used to having to clean out my hairbrush once a week.
 I don’t freak out over the hair in my fingers after a nice shampoo in the shower.
 BUT since the early months of starting Lupron, I’ve had to clean my brush EVERY day, pulling out a massive rat’s nest of hair!
 It’s so full!
 And the amount of hair in my fingers in the shower has doubled, sometimes tripled.
 Even my hairdresser has noticed when I go in for a trim.
 I don’t have any bald spots or anything, but it’s been such a massive difference!!
 My hair has also lost it’s luster and has become stiff, dry, brittle, and prone to an incredible amount of split ends.
-Truly hoping that this side effect quickly goes away.
+(2018: with proper care and TLC, my hair regained it’s luster and health)

 Hot flashes: Thankfully I didn’t have too many of these.
 I prepared for them, buying a small portable fan and a FrogTogg, which I kept in my purse regularly.
 But, yes, I did have several.
 And they were nauseating.
 But they were done and over with quickly.
 These were the least bothersome of my side effects.